Follow

 • Customer service representatives

-Mall of the Emirates hosted a huge multi-brand Walk in interview in Dubai in March 2025, with over 20 retailers participating.
+Mall of the Emirates hosted a huge multi-brand interview in Dubai in March 2025, with over 20 retailers participating.
 It was like speed dating but for jobs lol.

 Banking and Finance